RsaCtfTool/RsaCtfTool/README.md

 ## Contributing

 - Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guideline for the bare minimum acceptable PRs.
+- Also please read the [CONTRIBUTING.md](CODE_OF_CONDUCT.md), any contribution of any user not honoring it will ignored and the user blocked, good manners are paramount.

 ## Thanks to all our Contributors